River Birch TreeBetula nigra

-Birch trees are charming and popular trees, notable mostly for their rapid growth and for their attractive bark.
+Birch trees are charming and popular trees, notable mostly for their rapid growth and their attractive bark.
 Many people are familiar with the white-barked birches, but there are serious problems in growing them, mainly a nasty insect called the birch-borer, which burrows in the trunk and kills the tree.
-The native River Birch is however resistant to that insect and so lives much longer and will not suddenly die, as white birch do.
-It also has beautiful peeling bark, in many shades of pink, orange, tan and dark-red, making a colorful show in the garden, especially in winter and spring
+The native River Birch is, however, resistant to that insect and so lives much longer and will not suddenly die, as white birch do.
+It also has beautiful peeling bark, in many shades of pink, orange, tan and dark-red, making a colorful show in the garden, especially in winter and spring.

 Most birch trees need cooler weather to do well, but the River Birch is happy in hot, humid weather, so it is an ideal choice if you live in a warmer area such as the the South, where other birch trees will not do well.
 It is hardy in zone 4, all the way into zone 9, so it can be grown almost anywhere.

 The River Birch can be planted in heavy clay soil that is often wet and can even be planted in flooded soil, so it is an ideal choice for low-lying areas of your property, or along river banks.
 It will also grow in regular soil and does best in soil that is acid to neutral, and is not an ideal choice for alkaline soil.
 If you have that kind of soil, the Autumn Purple Ash is a good choice for an alternative tree.